-Swollen sinuses can occur for many reasons.
-One of the most common reasons is a viral infection, such as a cold.
+Swollen sinuses can occur for many reasons, including a viral infection, such as a cold.
 However, it is unclear whether SARS-CoV-2, the virus that causes COVID-19, can also have this effect.
+Telling the difference between a sinus infection vs COVID-19 can be challenging because their symptoms are similar.

 Because COVID-19 is a respiratory infection, it may affect the nose and sinus cavities in a similar way to other respiratory viruses.
 This may result in a blocked or runny nose, headaches, or pain.